 The mirrors listed in the table above were not intended for mounting on a tip/tilt platform.
-CILAS estimated that the weight of these DMs could be decreased by as much as 20% by changing the mechanical packaging in consideration of the tip/tilt platform mounting.
-When contacting the vendors, I specified a 38.5Hz closed-loop bandwidth (the most stringent tip/tilt bandwidth requirement contained in the science cases), the ability to compensate for the 28Hz telescope vibration in an as-yet-unspecified feed-forward fashion, and a maximum mechanical stroke of approximately 1 miliradian (to achieve the 3 arcseconds stroke indicated in the requirements database).
+CILAS estimated that the weight of these DMs could be decreased by as much as 20% by changing the mechanical packaging in consideration of the tip-tilt platform mounting.
+When contacting the vendors the specifications included a 38.5Hz closed-loop bandwidth (the most stringent tip-tilt bandwidth requirement contained in the science cases), and the ability to compensate for the ~30Hz telescope vibration in an as-yet-unspecified feed-forward fashion.
+The requirements database indicates a 3 arcsecond stroke is required on the tip/tilt platform (SR 688).
+At the tip/tilt platform at the woofer DM this corresponds to where α{Sky} is the 3 arcsecond stroke requirement on the sky, F{Tel} is the focal length of the telescope and F{OAP1} is the focal length of OAP1.
+This results in a α{TT} of 1.6 milliradians peak-to-peak.
 Momentum compensation was also required to minimize vibration on the optical table.